adarsh-ClushXD/LaunchForge/README.md

 ---

-### • Global Keyboard Shortcuts
+### • Global Keyboard Shortcuts & Testing

 Create custom global hotkeys that work from anywhere in Windows.

-No need to search through the Start Menu or keep dozens of desktop shortcuts.
+You can also test your bindings instantly from the UI using the **Test** button.

 ---